 In the most basic terms, matcha is green tea ground into a powder.
 I'm definitely not a matcha connoisseur or expert by any means.
 I have yet to experience the Japanese tea ceremony and I certainly am not the one to consult about the health benefits and whatnot.
 But I should say that if you've never had matcha before, take that product description with a big grain of salt.
 Matcha is indeed delicate and earthy.
 There's really not much sweetness I can detect, but again it's kind of like drinking a cup of coffee and being able to detect flower notes and whatnot.
 It probably exists in some sophisticated palate kind of way, but for the layman, please don't read this and think that there is actual sweetness here.
 Unless you add sugar that is.

 Anyhoo.
 The good news here is that it is a product of Japan.
 Also, there's apparently no extra things added, like brown rice filler (which apparently exists.
 Beware of buying matcha powder with stuff added).
 Also, there's grades of matcha - ceremonial (which is the highest quality and therefore more expensive, typically used for the tea ceremony) and culinary (lowest quality and is further broken down into premium, cafe, culinary, etc).
-Again, I'm not an expert, but I do know that high quality matcha AIN'T CHEAP.
-My hunch is that the matcha TJ's has procured here is probably somewhere between culinary and premium grade, probably closer to culinary.
-Because why would you sell anything better to the masses that probably don't know the difference?
-Like grades of gas - if you don't know the difference and don't drive a car that needs the higher quality stuff, you go for the regular lowbrow stuff to get by.
+Again, I'm not an expert, but I do know that high quality matcha ain't cheap.
+I'm skeptical that this product is actually a high quality (but seeing as there are some diehard matcha snobs with unwavering TJ's loyalty), but let's give Trader Joe's a benefit of the doubt that they did in fact go through extreme lengths to procure a high quality product.

-Now as for the actual product - it tastes pretty good actually.
+1) The actual product has a nice vibrant green color, and it tastes pretty good actually.
 Earthy.
 Delicate.
 All the things I've come to expect from matcha.
 I prepared it hot per package directions, and it tasted like any old cup of matcha tea I've had.
 I also went through the trouble of making a green tea latte.
 I probably would never ever ever make it according to the cold directions - mostly because I'll bet you that you'll end up with clumps of matcha powder in your water bottle.
 While matcha tea is delicious, matcha clumps are not.
 I mean, I end up with matcha clumps even when I whisk it with my very best effort.
 Perhaps, I should invest in a matcha whisk.

 So I went off on a search to research the price of matcha.
 Because when you like to save money, that's what you do.